-The MANNA Packs Program reaches out to at-risk elementary school children in Western North Carolina.
-MANNA works closely with school counselors and administrators who become our eyes and ears to recognize when students and their family members may be in need of healthy food over the weekend.
+The MANNA Packs for Kids program is one of several ways we work to provide food for the 38,000 children in Western North Carolina who don’t have access to three square meals a day.
+MANNA works closely with school counselors and administrators throughout our region who become our eyes and ears to recognize when students and their family members may be in need of healthy food over the weekend.

 Schools are encouraged to handle bag distribution personally and confidentially and have their own procedures to accomplish this.
 Most counselors call the children into their office one at a time.
 They use that time as a “check-in” with children about many issues – school, home life, or whatever the child wants to discuss.